jlpdiez/AIDEdevelopment/README.md

     **$ ant runSimName**

-*NOTE:* Bash completion for ant is useful when searching for simulations: http://ingenias.sourceforge.net/blog/2012/12/04/a-useful-bashcompletion-extension-for-ant/
+*NOTE:* Bash completion for ant is useful when searching for simulations with "ab" key: http://ingenias.sourceforge.net/blog/2012/12/04/a-useful-bashcompletion-extension-for-ant/

 ## Acknowledgements